kylecorry31/ScreenTime/README.md

 # Screen Time
 Track how much you use your computer.
-Records up to two weeks' usage.
+Records up to two weeks' usage (Up to 13MB).

 Designed for Linux, but it works on Windows and Mac as well.